-Each running instance of the HTTP server must run with a single, non-SYSMULTI, non-SYSNONE, security label.
+Each running instance of the HTTP server must run with a security label that is neither SYSMULTI nor SYSNONE.

-SSHD (from IBM Ported Tools for z/OS), may be used, but if used must be configured to use protocol version 2 and either 3DES or one of the AES-based encryption suites, must be configured in privilege separation mode, and must be configured to allow only password-based authentication of users.
+SSHD (from IBM Ported Tools for z/OS), may be used, but if used:

+- must be configured to use protocol version 2 and either Triple DES or one of the AES-based encryption suites, - must be configured in privilege separation mode, and - must be configured to allow only password-based (including password phrase) authentication of users.
 Rhost-based and public-key based user authentication may not be used in the evaluated configuration.
-In LSPP mode SSHD should be configured with the SYSMULTI security label.
+In Labeled Security Mode SSHD should be configured with the SYSMULTI security label.

-The Network Authentication Service component (FMID HSWK360) of the Integrated Security Services component, if used, and applications exploiting it, must satisfy the following constraints:
+The Network Authentication Service component of the Integrated Security Services component, if used, and applications exploiting it, must satisfy the following constraints:

 - the Network Authentication Service must use the SAF (RACF) registry.
-The NDBM registry is not a valid configuration for this evaluation. - Cross Realm Trust relationships with foreign Kerberos realms is allowed, but the foreign KDC must be capable of supporting the same cipher as does the z/OS KDC. - In order to ensure strong cryptographic protection of Kerberos tickets, DES3 should be utilized by the z/OS KDC and any KDC participating in a cross-realm trust relationship with the z/OS KDC.
-DES should only be used in network environments where the threat of cryptographic attacks against the tickets and Kerberos-protected sessions is deemed low enough to justify the use of these weaker encryption protocols. - Applications supporting Kerberos may use a combination of application specific protocols and the GSS-API functions or the equivalent native platform callable services (the SAF R_TicketServ and R_GenSec callable services) to authenticate clients, and in client-server authentication.
+The NDBM registry is not a valid configuration for this evaluation. - Cross Realm Trust relationships with foreign Kerberos realms is allowed, but the foreign KDC must be capable of supporting the same cipher as does the z/OS KDC. - In order to ensure strong cryptographic protection of Kerberos tickets, Triple DES or AES should be utilized by the z/OS KDC and any KDC participating in a cross-realm trust relationship with the z/OS KDC.
+DES should only be used in network environments where the threat of cryptographic attacks against the tickets and Kerberos-protected sessions is deemed low enough to justify the use of these weaker encryption protocols. - Applications supporting Kerberos may use a combination of application specific protocols and the GSS-API functions or the equivalent native platform callable services (the SAF R\TicketServ and R\GenSec callable services) to authenticate clients, and in client-server authentication.
 Only the Kerberos mechanism may be used by applications that utilize GSS-API or the equivalent native platform functions.
-The GSS-API and R_GenSec services also enable the encryption of sensitive application messages passed via application specific protocols.
+The GSS-API and R\GenSec services also enable the encryption of sensitive application messages passed via application specific protocols.
 These services enable the secure communication between client and server applications.
 The GSSAPI services include the message integrity and privacy functions that validate the authenticity and secure the communications between clients and servers.

-The Network File System (NFS) Server (FMID HDZ11US) may be used, but only in CAPP configurations.
-NFS must not be used in LSPP configurations.
-Kerberos-based authentication must be used.
+The Network File System (NFS) Server may be used, but only if configured to use Kerberos-based authentication.
 The server must be configured with the SAF or SAFEXPORT option, to ensure that all file and directory access (except possibly directory mounting) has appropriate RACF security checks made.

 SSL (Secure Sockets Layer) processing, if used, must use SSLv3 protocols.
-SSL and TLS (Transport Layer Security), if used, must use either triple DES (168-bit keys), AES (128- or 256-bit keys), or RC4 (128-bit keys) encryption.
+SSL and TLS (Transport Layer Security), if used, must use use either Triple DES (168-bit keys), AES (128- or 256-bit keys), or RC4 (128-bit keys) encryption.

-Any application performing client authentication using client digital certificates over SSL or TLS must be configured to use RACF to store the keyrings that contain the application private key and the allowed Certificate Authority (CA) certificates that may be used to provide the client certificates that the application will support.
+Any application performing client authentication using client digital certificates over SSL or TLS must be configured to use RACF profiles in the RACDCERT or DIGTRING classes or PKCS#11 tokens in ICSF to store the keyrings that contain the application private key and the allowed Certificate Authority (CA) certificates that may be used to provide the client certificates that the application will support.
 The use of gskkyman for this purpose is not part of the evaluated configuration.